-Comparing Five Travel Management Apps
+Comparing Five iOS Travel Management Apps

 TripCase shows a Tripfeed in its details screen that may include helpful information such as a link to an airport map or ads that suggest you buy various trip-related items such as travel insurance, an audiobook for the flight, and an airport lounge ticket.
 Unfortunately, there’s no way to turn off the ads with an in-app purchase.

-TripCase offers (for a $5.99 in-app purchase good for a year after a 1-month trial period) the capability of storing images of your receipts as PDF files to save time when filling out expense reports, a welcome feature for business travelers.
+TripCase offers (for a $5.99 in-app purchase good for a year after a 1-month trial period) the option of storing images of your receipts as PDF files to save time when filling out expense reports, a welcome feature for business travelers.

 You can use TripCase to search for alternate flights for future trips you have planned.